 Use the lowest effective dose.
 Zopiclone should be taken in a single intake and not be re-administered during the same night.

-Adults: The recommended dose is one 7.5mg tablet shortly before retiring.
+Adults: The recommended dose is one 7.5mg tablet (7.5mg zopiclone) by the oral route shortly before retiring.

-Elderly: A lower dose of 3.75mg should be employed to start treatment in the elderly.
-Depending upon effectiveness and acceptability, the dosage subsequently may be increased if clinically necessary to 7.5mg/day.
+Elderly patients: A lower dose of 3.75mg zopiclone should be employed to start treatment in the elderly.
+Depending on effectiveness and acceptability, the dosage subsequently may be increased if clinically necessary.